yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The Azure Site Recovery dashboard displays.](images/image41.png "Azure Site Recovery dashboard")

-    > **Important:** Next, you will set up the Azure Automation account that will be used to automate certain failover and failback tasks.
+    > **Important**: Next, you will set up the Azure Automation account that will be used to automate certain failover and failback tasks.
 This will require several PowerShell scripts to be imported as Azure Automation runbooks. **Be sure to execute the following steps from the LabVM since that is where the scripts are located.**

 8. From the Azure portal, select **+Create a resource**, followed by **IT & Management Tools**, then **Automation**.